apigear-io/apigear-docs/content/en/objectapi/core.md

 ## Container

-Container are array of primitive or complex data types.
-Further nesting of containers are not supported.
+Containers are arrays of primitive or complex data types.
+Further nesting of containers is not supported.
 A data type is converted into a container by appending `[]` to the type.

 - `bool[]`
 - `int[]`